netdata/blog/blog/2023-10-28-netdata-vs-prometheus-performance-analysis/index.md

 * Prometheus collects 2.7 million metrics per second.
 Over the span of 7 days, it accumulated approximately 1.6 trillion samples.
 Its storage efficiency can be determined as:

-3.1 TiB / 1.6 trillion samples = **2.13 bytes per sample.
+   3.1 TiB / 1.6 trillion samples = **2.13 bytes per sample**.

-**It's worth noting an earlier observation, that there might be occasions when Prometheus doesn't scrape all endpoints every second.
+   It's worth noting an earlier observation, that there might be occasions when Prometheus doesn't scrape all endpoints every second.
 This can affect the calculated efficiency If the points collected are significantly less.
    Prometheus provides a way to get the typical size of a sample on disk:

    `(rate(prometheus_tsdb_compaction_chunk_size_bytes_sum[7d])) / rate(prometheus_tsdb_compaction_chunk_samples_sum[7d])`

-In our case, this reports 2.14 bytes per sample, which verifies our estimation.**
+   In our case, this reports 2.14 bytes per sample, which verifies our estimation.
-**

 * Netdata, on the other hand, also collects 2.7 million metrics per second.
 Over 9.6 days, it ingested about 2.2 trillion samples.
 The storage efficiency for Netdata is:
 1.5 TiB / 2.2 trillion samples = **0.75 bytes per sample.**